SLAM&Render: A Benchmark for the Intersection Between Neural Rendering, Gaussian Splatting and SLAM: Conclusions

 \section{Conclusions}

-In this work, we introduced \ourdataset, a dataset for benchmarking methods that combine {SLAM with Neural Rendering and Gaussian Splatting}.
-Our dataset includes 40 sequences of synchronized RGB and depth images, IMU readings, robot kinematic data, intrinsic and extrinsic camera parameters, and ground-truth pose data across diverse scenes and conditions. \ourdataset addresses research challenges such as generalization across {reproducible} trajectories and robustness to scene and illumination changes.
+In this work, we introduced \ourdataset, a dataset for benchmarking methods that combine SLAM with Neural Rendering and Gaussian Splatting.
+Our dataset includes 40 sequences of synchronized RGB-D images, IMU readings, robot kinematic data, intrinsic and extrinsic camera parameters, and ground-truth pose data across diverse scenes and conditions. \ourdataset addresses research challenges such as generalization across reproducible trajectories and robustness to scene and illumination changes.
 By releasing robot kinematic data, it also enables the assessment of novel SLAM strategies when applied to robot manipulators.
-It aims to drive future research in learning-based and hybrid methods requiring accurate localization and multi-sensor data fusion, ultimately enhancing the deployment of systems that combine perception, mapping, and rendering. {Future extensions of the dataset may include dynamic scenes and a wider range of object categories, with priorities shaped by community feedback and usage patterns.
-These enhancements will strengthen robustness and generalization tests while maintaining the dataset's core focus.}
+It aims to drive future research in learning-based and hybrid methods requiring accurate localization and multi-sensor data fusion, ultimately enhancing the deployment of systems that combine perception, mapping, and rendering. {Future extensions include larger workspaces, dynamic scenes (possibly with motion blur and abrupt motions), wider range of objects, and integration with mobile platforms.} These enhancements will strengthen robustness and generalization tests, while maintaining the dataset's core focus.